-As described in section A1, Calpe's 2023 portfolio is solely comprised of general liability (including employers' liability) business which has consistently produced strong positive net results and has had a heavy weighting on the performance of Calpe in 2023.
-The legacy motor portfolio is monitored closely and is running off within our expectations.
+Calpe's 2024 in force portfolio is solely comprised of general liability (including employers' liability) business which has consistently produced positive loss ratios and has had a heavy weighting on the performance of Calpe in 2024.
+The legacy motor portfolio is monitored closely and, on a net basis, is running off within our expectations.